mingham/dbt-stats-utils/README.md

 * [get_lorenz](#get_lorenz-source)

 # Installation instructions
-This package is not yet on [dbt hub](https://hub.getdbt.com/) so install via git clone
+This package is not yet on [dbt hub](https://hub.getdbt.com/) so please install via git

 <!-- New to dbt packages?
 Read more about them [here](https://docs.getdbt.com/docs/building-a-dbt-project/package-management/).
 1. Include this package in your `packages.yml` file — check [here](https://hub.getdbt.com/dbt-labs/audit_helper/latest/) for the latest version number.